olamileke/thrift-fe/README.md

 A personal finance application to keep track of  spending.
 Generate charts  of weekly and monthly spending, download spending reports in excel file format and view graphical summaries of spending.

 Front end written in Angular.
-The backend is written in Lumen with php and can be found [here](https://github.com/olamileke/thrift-be.git "here").
+The backend is written in php with the Lumen microframework and can be found [here](https://github.com/olamileke/thrift-be.git "here").

-I likely will not take this live because I am a much better developer since I built this and it can be improved upon.
-I will probably rewrite it in Next js.
+I intend to rewrite this app in Next js because a lot can be improved upon.

 [![](https://s3-us-east-2.amazonaws.com/thescreenshotsbucket/thrift/Screenshot_2019-07-24%20thrift.png)](https://s3-us-east-2.amazonaws.com/thescreenshotsbucket/thrift/Screenshot_2019-07-24%20thrift.png)